Sepandi/LittleTale/README.md

 # LittleTale
-Game Maded with Pygame/Python | Dungeons Crawler Like Game | It Was a ProtoType for one one of my next games :)
+Game Maded with Pygame/Python | Dungeons Crawler Like Game
 ______________________

 -Kill The Zombies

--Go to the Next Levels
+-Go to the Upper levels Levels and Leave the Underground

 -Try Not To Die